 My inspiration for Learning History Through Music came from the frustration I have felt at our increasingly dysfunctional and gridlocked government that no longer seems “of the people, by the people, for the people.”
 I truly believe that we need the vast majority of people – the everyday people, the “We the People” – for our democracy to survive.
 To be able to vote is not just a right but a responsibility that gives every person a voice.
 I want to encourage kids at an early age to understand the important moments of our past so that they, our future leaders, will understand our democratic ideals and be engaged in the process as lifelong participant.
 Kids never forget the lessons they learn if it comes with a tune they can’t get out of their heads.
 I have created high quality educational and entertaining materials some of which can be viewed free online and inexpensively accessed by anyone.
-And the kids have really liked the songs and the rap sections, often finding the songs themselves on YouTube (“We The People” has over 400,000 hits).
+And the kids have really liked the songs and the rap sections, often finding the songs themselves on YouTube (“We The People” has over 835,000 hits as of August, 2019).

 Check out videos below: